 Remember that a partial per diem may be used to cover meals only, while lodging and other incidentals could be paid out of pocket by the employee.
 Whether you include the reimbursement via check, add it to the employee's pay, or give them a company credit card, all per diem payments must be submitted to the IRS at the end of the tax year.

-You can make things easier by using software designed to track receipts and expenses.
+You can make things easier by using an expense management software designed to track receipts and expenses.
 This software will give everyone a central, streamlined place to record everything they need for per diem reimbursement.

 Your HR department should keep up-to-date with any changes that the IRS may make in regards to per diem.
 Use the GSA website as a guide to help you determine your reimbursement rates based on location.